The only organization dedicated solely to helping state boards advance equity and excellence in public education.

-Recommendations for nominations are now being accepted for the 2023-24 NASBE Board of Directors.
-Members can recommend for nomination candidates for chair-elect, secretary-treasurer, and northeastern and southern area directors only.
-Individuals elected to these board positions take office at the close of the Annual Business Meeting in October 2023.
-The deadline for applications is June 9, 2023.
-Please contact Celina Pierrottet with questions about board nominations.
+Recommendations are now being accepted for the 2025-26 NASBE Board of Directors.
+Members are invited to submit nominations for candidates for the positions of chair-elect, secretary-treasurer, and directors for the Northeast and Southern areas.
+Individuals elected to these positions will take office at the close of the Annual Business Meeting in October 2025.

 Chair-elect: